typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 3. Use the image [here](/docs/images/typesense_cloud_logo.svg) as your SSO app's logo, to make it easy for your users to identify the app in your SSO portal.

+4. Enable Response Assertion signing in your SSO app.
+It's usually found under "Advanced" settings and often enabled by default.

-4. Once you've created the app, your SSO platform should give you the following information:
+5. Once you've created the app, your SSO platform should give you the following information:

    - IdP Single Sign-On URL (also called Identity Provider Single Sign-On URL or Login URL in some SSO platforms)
    - IdP Entity ID (also called Identity Provider Issuer or AD Identifier in some SSO platforms)